I’m a long-time Colorado local with insights into the best places to live in Colorado, from big cities to mountain towns and rural communities.

 21 Best Places to Live in Colorado

-If you’re moving to Colorado, then Denver is likely the first city that comes to mind – it’s the biggest city in the state by a longshot!
+If you’re moving to Colorado, then Denver is likely the first city that comes to mind — it’s Colorado’s biggest city by a long shot!
 Denver is one of the best places to live in Colorado and is the happy home of many young professionals and, increasingly, remote workers.

 That said, it can be an expensive place for families, and the school district gets a C+ in academics from Niche.com.
 However, there are plenty of parks and places for kids to get outdoors in the city, along with a zoo, museums, and other kid-friendly educational opportunities.
 If you can afford the price tag, the Mile High City is an exciting place to live.

-👉 Pro Tip: If you’re working in downtown Denver but looking for more affordable housing options, consider suburbs like Aurora, Lakewood, and Westminster.
-As a general rule, the farther you get from downtown the lower the home prices are going to be.
+👉 Pro Tip: For more affordable communities, consider Denver suburbs like Aurora, Lakewood, and Westminster.
+In general, the farther from downtown, the lower the home prices.
 This article on the best Denver neighborhoods goes into more detail!

 The Boulder Valley School District has an excellent reputation and continually gets high reviews.
 Boulder’s main drawback is that it can be an expensive place to live.
 Average home prices in Boulder are only topped by those inexpensive ski resort towns.